 Auditor General of India (CAG).
 M/s G.S.
 Mathur & Co., Chartered

-Accountants, New Delhi and M/s S.K.
-Mittal & Co, Chartered Accountants,
+Accountants, New Delhi and M/s O P Bagla & Co., Chartered Accountants,

-New Delhi appointed as Joint Statutory Auditors of your
+New Delhi were appointed as Joint Statutory Auditors of your Company

-Review and Comments of CAG on the Company''s Financial Statement for the financial year ending 31st March, 2015 by CAG, if any, forms part of
+Review and Comments of CAG, if any, on the Company''s Financial

+Statements for the financial year ending 31st March 2016, forms part of

 Financial Statement.
 Notes on Financial Statement referred to in the

-Auditors'' Report are self-explanatory and, therefore, does not call for
+Auditors'' Report are self-explanatory and, therefore, do not call for

 - Cost Auditors

-Your Company has appointed M/s Rohit & Associates for Pondicherry
+Your Company has appointed M/s Ramanath Iyer & Co., New Delhi for

 - Internal Auditor